cortex-lab/phy/docs/troubleshooting.md

 phy template-gui params.py --clear-state
 ```

-You can also safely delete the `.phy` and `~/.phy` directories which only contain the GUI state and the cache, or use the `--clear-cache` option which will delete these directories for you:
+You can also safely delete the `.phy` subdirectory which only contain the local GUI state and the data-specific cache, or use the `--clear-cache` option which will delete this directory for you:

 ```
 phy template-gui params.py --clear-cache